VirtusLab/render/README.md

 - `fromYaml` - marshalls YAML data to a data structure (supports multi-documents)
 - `fromJson` - marshalls JSON data to a data structure
 - `jsonPath` - provides data structure manipulation with JSONPath (`kubectl` dialect)
+- `n` - used with `range` to allow easy iteration over integers form the given start to end (inclusive)
 - `gzip`, `ungzip` - use `gzip` compression and extraction inside the templates, for best results use with `b64enc` and `b64dec`
 - `readFile` - reads a file from a path, relative paths are translated to absolute paths, based on `root` function or property
 - `writeFile` - writes a file to a path, relative paths are translated to absolute paths, based on `root` function or property